autoplot/documentation/javadoc/org/das2/dataset/AverageNoInterpolateTableRebinner.md

-# org.das2.dataset.AverageNoInterpolateTableRebinnerThis rebinner will bin average elements that fall on the same bin, and will enlarge cells that
+# org.das2.dataset.AverageNoInterpolateTableRebinner

- cover multiple bins.
+This rebinner will bin average elements that fall on the same bin, and will enlarge cells that cover multiple bins.
 This is done efficiently, and also does not introduce half-pixel aliasing because input cells covering multiple output cells are averaged weighting by overlap.

-AverageNoInterpolateTableRebinner( )
+# AverageNoInterpolateTableRebinner( )

 ***